avani17101/avani17101.github.io/_pages/about.md

   <ul>
   <li>Scrapshut | Hyderabad
       <ul>
-      <li>Developed a web-app using Angular and Django where users can check genuineness of any site by providing it's URL and get other user's reviews along with predictions by DL model.</li>
+      <li>Developed a web-app using Angular and Django where users can check genuineness of any site by providing it's URL and get other user's reviews along with predictions by DL model. <a href='https://github.com/avani17101/Real-Time-Fake-News-Detection-App'>Code</a></li>
       <li>Trained various Deep Learning models like LSTM, XGBoost and CNN on three datasets: Kaggle fake news net, Kaggle: getting real about fake news and Kaggle fake news Prediction.</li>
       <li>Also trained a passive aggressive classifier (online learning algorithm) and incorporated user-rated scraped reviews for real time prediction.</li>
       </ul>